nbuggia/baron-blog/README.md

 primary purpose of this project was a learning one for me, and both of these folks provided a lot of good code an examples.
-I'm not sure how much code or design awesomeness one needs to use before they are obligated to include their license, so I'm included a link to each of them just in case (and thank you both for your awesomeness!)
+I'm not sure how much code or design awesomeness one needs to use before they are obligated to include their license, so I'm included a link to each of them just in case.

 Toto
  - URL: https://github.com/cloudhead/toto